stjordanis/terra-docs-old/docs/dev-spec-oracle.md

 The exchange rate used in the hash must be the open market exchange rate of Luna, with respect to the denomination matching `Denom`.
 For example, if `Denom` is `uusd` and the going exchange rate for Luna is 1 USD, then "1" must be used as the exchange rate, as `1 uluna` = `1 uusd`.

-`Feeder` is used if the validator wishes to delegate oracle vote signing to a separate key to de-risk exposing their validator signing key.
+`Feeder` is used if the validator wishes to delegate oracle vote signing to a separate key (who "feeds" the price in lieu of the operator) to de-risk exposing their validator signing key.

 `Validator` is the validator address of the original validator.